StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ////
 //// tab | Piping Operators

-- **Placement**: When breaking up a long sequence of piped commands that exceeds the CPL limit, place each pipe operator at the beginning of a new continuation line, along with the preceding command (`| command`).
+- **Placement**: When a piped command sequence exceeds the CPL limit, place each pipe (`|`) at the start of a new line with the preceding command (`| command`).
-    - **Reason**: Placing each pipe operator at the start of a new line makes it immediately visible, clearly separates each stage of the pipeline, and improves readability by indicating the flow of data between commands.
+    - **Reason**: Starting each pipe on a new line improves readability by making the pipeline stages clear and highlighting the data flow between commands.
-- **Single-Line Placement**: When a sequence of piped commands fits within the 88-character limit, they may remain on the same line.
-However, this approach should be used judiciously to avoid overly long or complex command sequences.
+- **Single-Line Placement**: If piped commands fit within the 88-character limit, they may remain on the same line.
+Use this sparingly to avoid creating complex or hard-to-read sequences.
-    - **Reason**: Keeping piped commands on a single line can make the code more concise and easier to write.
-However, if overused, it can lead to long or complex command sequences that are harder to read, understand, and maintain.
-Use this approach carefully to balance brevity with clarity.
+    - **Reason**: Single-line commands are more concise and quicker to write, but overuse can reduce readability and maintainability.
+Balance brevity with clarity.

 ///// details | Examples
     type: example